 Our Board agree the overall direction of the Park Authority.
 They also oversee the work of the Chief Executive and National Park staff.
-Our Board meets in public at least four times a year and agendas and papers for these meetings are posted online before each meeting.
+Our Board meets in public at least three times a year and agendas and papers for these meetings are posted online before each meeting.

 If you’d like to come along to one of our meetings, have a look at our guide to public meetings.

 This summer elections were held to recruit five locally elected members to the Board, voted for by residents of the National Park.
 Find out more about the successful candidates.